 Quality assurance requires that you maintain the standards you have selected.
 Maintaining QA standards is about taking action to address your declaration and intention for quality assurance.
 Be it in project management, product control, security compliance, or day-to-day work of how you meet goals and help your team perform; you need to be consistent in establishing a quality assurance system.

 Any QA system must show that what you do across time is what you planned to do in the first place.

 - The outcomes must match the plan.

 - The result must match the goal.

-It is not as complex as it sounds when you have the right formula for maintaining quality across the board, starting from you as a leader.
+It is not as complex as it sounds when you have the right formula for maintaining quality across the board.

 Quality Assurance in Project Management

 If you have a certification in Project Management, you have probably heard this definition:

 QA in project management consists of a series of actions to ensure all previous steps in a particular project process have been taken according to the project plan.

 For example, this can be ensuring that progress reports have been submitted on time and in an appropriate format or that a team member has met the qualifications to perform a task.